 Rob served in the New York City public schools as a psychologist assessing and treating learning disabled and emotionally disordered children.
 He continues to consult with the public and private schools, applying behavioral approaches to improving the social and academic functioning of the children he treats.
 Rob is one of only a handful of psychologists trained in applying cognitive behavioral and biofeedback techniques in his work with children and adolescents.

 Rob is a member of the American Psychological Association, The New York State Psychological Association, and The Association for Applied Biofeedback and Psychophysiology.
 He received his Ph.D. in Clinical Psychology from Hofstra University.

-As an experienced Karate athlete and a soccer goalkeeper, I was drawn to learn more about the human dynamics that affect performance.
-I have extensive hands-on experience working with young athletes, top-notch athletes, and business clientele from a diversity of backgrounds, cultures, skill levels, and ages.
+As an experienced Karate athlete and a Soccer goalie, I was drawn to learn more about the human dynamics that affect performance.
+I have extensive hands-on experience working with young athletes and top-notch athletes from a diversity of backgrounds, cultures, skill levels, and ages.